 Stability by Distance teaches the practical knowledge and application of a ship’s stability and is provided as self-paced study.

 Knowledge of a ship’s stability is not a process of memorising and blindly applying formula, but of understanding the principle behind the formula and the process of what is actually happening to the vessel’s righting and trimming levers as the vessel changes the distribution of weight or buoyancy within its hull.
 The golden rule throughout this course is therefore: Learn the principle not the formula.
 Once you understand the principle there will be no need to learn the formula as it will be engraved in your memory forever!

-It is recommended that participants wishing to undertake Stability by Distance: Advanced has a prerequisite of successful completion of Stability by Distance: Basic, or a Certificate of Competency as Deck Watchkeeper or Mate/Master <500GT or equivalent, as a minimum.
+It is recommended that participants wishing to undertake Stability by Distance: Advanced have successfully completed Stability by Distance: Basic, or hold a Certificate of Competency as Deck Watchkeeper or Mate/Master <500GT or equivalent, as a minimum.

 This course is designed to be self-paced.
 Participants should aim to complete the course within 12 months of the enrolment date.